LonamiWebs/Telethon/readthedocs/extra/basic/telegram-client.rst

 but for now you don't need to worry about it.
 Simply know that they are a good way to get information about an user, chat or channel.

-Many other common methods for quick scripts are also available:
+Many other common methods for quick scripts are also available.
+Note that you should be writing this inside of an ``async def``:

     .. code-block:: python